- 20. Reykjavik's Hidden Gem: Grotta

 There are no shops or villages, so be prepared with food and camping gear if you intend on staying there for a while.

-There’s a 6 day tour option around Hornstrandir which will help you make the most of this stunning region.
+A six-day tour option around Hornstrandir will help you make the most of this stunning region.
 It's truly one of Iceland's hidden gems.

 Photo by Alda